ericw5134/CMPT354_Library_Database/README.md

 * The function then asks user to enter some information using input().
 Moreover, the borrowDate value will be today's date using the .today() function from the datetime library.
 * A query is then executed using the user's input as parameters to register the user if needed.
 * A query is then executed using the user's input as parameters to register the user's action into BorrowTransaction table.
+* A query is then executed using the user's input as parameters to register the itemID into FutureItem table.

 returnitem()
 * First, check if connnection to the database was established.
 Program terminates if connection was not established.